CSSA Major Professor/Advisor Bios

 Janet Nishihara is the Director of the Educational Opportunities Program at OSU and has been connected with the CSSA program since she was in the program herself as a master’s student.
 She earned her bachelor’s degree in English Education and master’s in CSSA at OSU and her Ph.D. in Educational Leadership at the University of Oregon.
 Janet has worked in new student orientation, developmental education, and access programs for underserved student populations.
 She has been very involved with shared governance and with Asian American/Pacific Islander students on campus, serving as faculty advisor for several API student organizations.
 Her current areas of study include identity development among students of color, first-year student success programming, the history of students of color at OSU, and support for first-generation and low-income students.
 Janet was born and raised in a small farming community in Eastern Oregon.

-Erich N. Pitcher, PhD, serves as the Associate Director of Research and Communication with Diversity & Cultural Engagement at Oregon State University.
+Erich N. Pitcher, PhD, serves as the Program Lead in Adult and Higher Education in the College of Education at Oregon State University.
 Erich earned his PhD in Higher, Adult, and Lifelong Education from Michigan State University, his master's from University of Wisconsin, and a bachelor's from Antioch College.
 Erich's scholarship uses organizational perspectives to understand equity, diversity, and inclusion within higher education.
 Well-versed in LGBTQ+ issues and processes of racialization, Erich uses critical perspectives to engage in qualitative, quantitative, and mixed methods inquiries to advance social justice.
 He serves on the Editorial Board of the NASPA Journal of Women in Higher Education and the Journal of Critical Studies in Higher Education and Student Affairs.
 His work can be found in Qualitative Studies in Education and the Journal of Critical Thought and Praxis.
 He has worked at three different institutions in areas such as service learning, student success, LGBTQ+ student services, and diversity and inclusion.
 Erich has a passion for working with students and theorizing everything, perhaps to a fault.

 Larry Roper is a Professor in the School of Language, Culture, and Society, where he is Coordinator of the undergraduate Social Justice minor and the CSSA programs.
 From 1995-2014 he served as Vice Provost for Student Affairs at OSU.
 Larry earned his bachelors at Heidelberg College, masters at Bowling Green State University, and doctorate from University of Maryland, College Park.
 He has worked in housing, career services, student conduct, multicultural services, and as a dean of students.
 Professional organizations Larry is involved include AAC&U, ACPA, and NASPA.
 His current areas of research include multiculturalism and diversity, community building, leadership, and identity.
 Larry finds student affairs work to be energizing and inspiring.